 Want to be a worker-owner?

-Workers at the Compost Co-op start out hauling food scraps from residential and commercial customers throughout Franklin County.
-This includes lifting buckets weighing up to 20 pounds, interacting with customers, driving the truck, and tipping heavy barrels by hand at a composting facility (very stinky!).
-After successfully completing 3 months of work, motivated candidates are invited to join a 9-month apprentice program that equips them to become worker-owners of the business.
-During this 9-month period workers take on additional tasks, such as customer service, outreach, community engagement, and data tracking.
-We provide training in leadership development, cooperative and anti-racist business practices, financial literacy, and public speaking.
-We work with community organizations throughout the region whose missions overlap with our own, as well as local groups, colleges, and UMass Amherst.
+After successfully completing 3 months of work, motivated candidates are invited to join a 9-month to 3-year training program that equips workers to become worker-owners of the business.
+The co-op provides training in leadership development, cooperative and anti-racist business practices, collective decision-making, consensus building, financial literacy, and public speaking.
+We work with community organizations throughout the region whose missions overlap with our own, as well as local businesses, farms, and colleges.

 Thank you for your interest!